 These contextual arguments were taken into account in reports and discussions which concluded that though this is a strong gory image, it would be an over-literal reading of the guidelines to confine the work to the adult category, given its possible appeal to a slightly younger audience, and its clear points of difference from stronger violent films and horror works passed at 18.

-The BBFCinsight noted that 127 Hours contains 'one scene of strong gory injury and strong language' and longer version describes the scene:
+The BBFC content advice notes that 127 Hours contains 'one scene of strong gory injury and strong language'.

 127 Hours was selected for National Schools Film Week in 2011.